Franklin Library (Minneapolis): Renovations

 During construction, the library used a building next door to provide continuity of service on a reduced capacity to patrons.
-This interim site's operating costs were funded by dedicated members of the community, Friends of Franklin, who worked alongside Friends of the Minneapolis Public Library, to raise over $250,000 to keep library services in the community during the remodeling.
+This interim site's operating costs were funded by members of the community, Friends of Franklin, who worked alongside Friends of the Minneapolis Public Library, to raise over $250,000 to keep library services in the community during the remodeling.
 Renovation began in August 2003, and the library reopened in May 2005.
 Changes included restoration of an original skylight, an expanded area for children and a designated space for teens.

 Programs

-Reflecting the dynamic interests of the community, Franklin Library offers a broad variety of programming, including the Franklin Learning Center, established in 1988.
-The community's ongoing learning needs are met with the help of dedicated volunteers and librarians.
-Some need to learn or polish their English language skills.
-Others study for general enrichment, including math fluency, reading competency and vocabulary growth.
-Still others are studying for the exam to become a U.S. citizen.
+Franklin Library offers a broad variety of programming, including the Franklin Learning Center, established in 1988.

 The Franklin Teen Center supports the community's immigrant teens, helping them settle into life in Minneapolis through technology classes, academic support and instruction about life skills.
 Past programs have included tech workshops and a group tailored for Young Achievers.
 All teens can get help with homework at Franklin.

 The Phillips Technology Center is a vibrant and specialized hub of learning in the neighborhood.
 Established in 1997, and located on the library's lower level, it provides free training for computer users and free access to technology.
 The center is an alliance made up of the Franklin Library, Minnesota Indian Women's Resource Center, Project for Pride in Living – Learning Center, and Waite House.
-Franklin Library's 4-H Mentoring Club, an Urban 4-H group, is an important organization and has included a performance celebrating Somali Independence Day among its programs.